 - They come together in no time at all.
 You don't even need an electric mixer, we're mixing it all up by hand!

 - That glaze is everything.
 Truly.
 The sweetness from the glaze pairs perfectly with the tartness from the apples.

-To make my air fryer apple fritters, we'll start by combining our dry ingredients in a medium bowl.
+STEP ONE: Start by combining the dry ingredients in a medium bowl.
 Give that a quick whisk and set it aside.

 Drizzle the glaze over the fritters while they are still warm.
 For best results, I recommend enjoying the fritters the day you made them, but they can be stored in an airtight container at room temperature for 2-3 days.

 - As always, I highly recommend using a scale to weigh the flour.
 This will ensure accuracy, as using measuring cups can sometimes inadvertently lead to adding in too much flour.
 We'll need 222 grams of flour for this recipe.

 - You may need to use your hands to press the fritters together as you're forming them and placing them in the basket.
 The batter will be sticky.